csps-efpc/regkg-rcreg/DEPLOYMENT.md

 systemctl restart fuseki.service

 # OPTIONAL - if you're looking to deploy the front-end as well, you can deploy
-# it to a local web server with something like the following:
+# it to a local web server with something like the following.
+Use a non-standard
+# port!
+The examples assume that the offset port is 8080)  Otherwise, comment
+# this out:

 echo "Deploying front-end"
 rm -rf /usr/share/jetty9/webapps/root/regkg
 mkdir /usr/share/jetty9/webapps/root/regkg